alangrainger/share-note/README.md

 Free, encrypted public note sharing for Obsidian.

+## Encryption

+- Your notes are encrypted on your device with a key that only you have.
+- Each note is encrypted with its own random key.
+A key from one of your notes cannot be used to decrypt another of your notes.
+- The key is never sent to the server, it only exists as part of the share link created inside your device.

 ## Features

 - All note data is encrypted on the server.
 The decryption key is provided to you with the share link, and is never sent to the server at any point.